barcesat/stxros/README.md

  #### First option

- - Manuall move the robot to the home position
+ - Manually move the robot to the home position
- - Execute in a new terminal window the command (make sure to be in 'stxros' directory):
+ - Execute in a new terminal window the command:

-        python src/stx_control/scripts/er9_zeroing.py --mc_ip=132.68.161.26
+        python ~/stxros/src/stx_control/scripts/er9_zeroing.py --mc_ip=132.68.161.26
+ - When the script has finished running turn the off main power to the mc and after a few seconds on again.
  #### Second option

- - Execute in a new terminal window the command (make sure to be in 'stxros' directory):
+ - Execute in a new terminal window the command:

-        python src/stx_control/scripts/er9_gui_homing.py --mc_ip=132.68.161.26
+        python ~/stxros/src/stx_control/scripts/er9_gui_homing.py --mc_ip=132.68.161.26
  - or for the non-gui version:

-        python src/stx_control/scripts/er9_cmd_homing.py --mc_ip=132.68.161.26
+        python ~/stxros/src/stx_control/scripts/er9_cmd_homing.py --mc_ip=132.68.161.26

   When the controller appears you will need to move each joint to the 'Home' position and after press 'Set joint!.

+  In order to check that the homing has been successful check the new joint values by running the following script:

+         python ~/stxros/src/stx_control/scripts/er9_print_angles.py --mc_ip=132.68.161.26
+Check to see that the values are close to zero.
+In order to stop the script use 'Ctrl + c'

  Once all the joints are set we can quit the homing controller and start planning.

   #### _**Additional control tips:**_
 - _Speed and IP setup:_

-    The robot's actuators maximum movement speed and the MC-IP address are tunable and easy to change by editing the 'run_er9.launch' file.
+    The robot's actuators maximum movement speed and the mc_ip address are tunable and easy to change by editing the 'run_er9.launch' file.

      - To change robot maximum speed edit the 'value' which is followed by the 'ROBOT-SPEED' parameter. (default is 15)

-    -  To change MC IP edit the 'default' which is followed by the 'MC-IP' parameter. (default is 90.0.0.1)
+    -  To change MC IP edit the 'default' which is followed by the 'mc_ip' parameter. (default is 90.0.0.1)

 - _Gripper control:_